 - If the claimant’s ability to work and availability to work is in question:

-- Before UI benefits will be paid each week, the claims deputy must find that the claimant is able to work, available for work, and actively and earnestly seeking work.
+- Before unemployment benefits will be paid each week, the claims deputy must find that the claimant is able to work, available for work, and actively and earnestly seeking work

 - Claimants are required to register as job applicants with the Division of Workforce Development and are thereby exposed to job orders that employers file.

 If there are payments for holiday, vacation, Worker Adjustment and Retraining Notification Act (WARN) , or pension:

 - Number of hours of holiday or vacation pay and amount of pay

 - Anticipated date holiday or vacation will be paid